MaybeShewill-CV/CRNN_Tensorflow/README.md

 ## Installation

-This software has been developed on Ubuntu 16.04(x64) using python 3.5 and TensorFlow 1.12.
-Since it uses some recent features of TensorFlow it is incompatible with older versions.
+This software has been developed on Ubuntu 16.04(x64) using python 3.5 and TensorFlow 1.15.
+Since it uses some recent features of TensorFlow which is incompatible with older versions.

 The following methods are provided to install dependencies: